Which are the Best Ground Source Heat Pumps?

-All of Kensa heat pump ranges are highly efficient, come with a warranty of 5 years and are eligible for RHI payments.
+All of Kensa heat pump ranges are highly efficient and come with a warranty of 5 years.
 The main difference is price.
 Shoebox heat pumps are the most affordable (from £3,510) while the Twin Compact range has the highest price tag (from £9,230).
 Evo heat pumps sit in between with prices of the models in this range starting at £5,862.

 A key benefit of all single-phase Kensa heat pumps are the electrical 'soft starts' which ensures that energy consumption is kept to a minimum during start-up.

 |Kensa Ground Source Heat Pumps||Output Ratings (kW)||Efficiency Rating||Warranty|